wordofwarning/wordofwarning.org/current/2025-emergency/afternoon/index.md

 **Kris Canavan** · *Urolagnia*

 Black, cold, and wet.
 The quiet embrace of the finality denied as life finds a way.
 To endure in the face of adversity — the only way out is through.
 Dissident, unapologetic, and vulnerable at your feet.
 Violent and tender, the contradictions are intentional.

+*NB* this work lasts up to 60 minutes, limited capacity, no latecomers, no readmission.

 Kris was born in County Down in the North of Ireland in 1980 and graduated from The University of The West of England (UWE) Bristol in 2004; they have been presenting artwork at an international level since the early 2000s.
 They now live and work in Blackpool and define themselves as being the 'BUMBOY' of Boris Johnson's nightmares.